PWN the SAT: Essay Guide is available now in three formats:

 It’s important to think about all five of these factors at once because all five will contribute to your score, so I’ve created the Essay Star to help you think through your own strengths and weaknesses, and identify opportunities for growth.

 The Essay Star

 One reason I like the Essay Star is that it shows how two very different essays can end up getting the same score.
-The first star above represents an essay that’s strong on some factors, and not so strong on others.
-The second one is much more even all the way through.
-Both get 8s.
+The first star above represents an essay that equally strong on all factors.
+The second one represents an essay that’s strong on some factors, and not so strong on others.
+Those are very different essays, but both get 8s.